VishalRamki/JoyKeys/README.md

 NOTE WELL: You should Enclose all of your call commands inside a `if (jkeys.isReady)` this ensures all the code and images are loaded up.

 And with that you have seen all the basic how-tos of the code.
 I wish you the best of luck in using this small library I've built and on your future endevours.

+### Copyright/License

+This is my first ever code library/plug-in.

+This code is based ontop of the Mozilla Multi-touch code. `Resources` is code I had picked up a while back for a project, and I've been using it.
+I can't remember who it belongs to, but it certainly belongs to that person.

+I'm not sure what License to release this under.  (?)
+I really don't.

+Most of the code was written by me, Vishal Ramkissoon.